atyryshkina/algorithm-performance-analysis/README.md

 ### What is the Galaxy Project

-The Galaxy Project is a platform that allows researchers to run popular bioinformatics analyses quickly and easily.
+The Galaxy Project is a platform that allows researchers to run popular bioinformatics analyses on designated servers.
 In the past, trying to run a popular analysis would require downloading, configuring, and troubleshooting the analysis software on one's own machines.
 This can be a difficult and time consuming task.

-With the Galaxy Project, researchers can run analyses using the graphical user interface in their browser.
+With the Galaxy Project, researchers can run analyses using the graphical user interface through the web.
 To do so, the user needs only to connect to a Galaxy server (e.g. https://www.usegalaxy.org), upload their data, choose the analysis and the analysis parameters, and hit run.

 The Galaxy Project has been storing the information about the execution of these analyses since 2013, and, to date, has the largest dataset of the performance of popular bioinformatics tools.
 We begin to study this dataset in this paper.

 For more information visit https://www.galaxyproject.org.

+### The Galactic Radio Telescope and Tracking Data

+All Galaxy instances have an option to keep records of runtime data.
+This is a service that adminstrators can select when configuring a Galaxy.
+The most widely used Galaxy instance, Galaxy main, does so, and the data collected on Galaxy main is the data used in these tests.

+If adminstrators of other Galaxy instances would like to share their runtime data with the community, they can do so with the [Galactic Radio Telescope (GRT)](https://telescope.galaxyproject.org/).
+The GRT is an API service that allows Galaxy admins to send data to a server to then be released to the public.
+For more information visit the [documentation](https://docs.galaxyproject.org/en/master/admin/special_topics/grt.html).

 ### scikit-learn and machine learning